 Schedule a meeting with the Pace Center to help you get started with your response.
 At this meeting, you can share more about why you are interested in responding to an event and how you are approaching your response.
 Pace Center staff will discuss what practices and resources are available to ensure an impactful and positive response and connect you to others who might have similar goals.
 Sign up to meet with a Pace Center Staff Member.
 In addition you may want to prepare for this meeting by considering these questions.

-Fundraising is typically a first instinctual response, but in order to ensure an ethical and positive impact we highly recommend that before you start you sign up for a meeting with a Pace Center Staff Member.
+Fundraising is typically a first instinctual response, but in order to ensure an ethical and positive impact we highly recommend that before you start you identify a single relief organization where donated funds will go and sign up for a meeting with a Pace Center Staff Member.

 Princeton University is a tax-exempt institution and is limited by law in transferring cash donations to other tax-exempt organizations.
 To facilitate cash donations, the Office of Religious Life (ORL) has a "chapel fund" which is exempt from this restriction.
 Funds must be deposited into this account in order to be passed on to an identified non-governmental organization (NGO) relief organization.
 The Pace Center business manager can assist with depositing funds into the ORL account, working with the ORL Finance Administrator to transfer the funds to the NGO designated for the donations.